openmm/openmm/docs-source/usersguide/library.rst

 #.
 In the extended Lagrangian method, the positions of the Drude particles are
    treated as dynamical variables, just like any other particles.
 A small amount of mass is transferred from the parent particles to the Drude particles, allowing them to be integrated normally.
-A dual Langevin integrator is used to maintain the center of mass of each Drude particle pair at the system temperature, while using a much lower temperature for their relative internal motion.
+A dual Langevin or Nose-Hoover integrator is used to maintain the center of mass of each Drude particle pair at the system temperature, while using a much lower temperature for their relative internal motion.
 In practice, this produces dipole moments very close to those from the